Houston Updates

 Houston Oil: Smaller, Cautious, More Stable

-We have stressed in recent reports that the economic impact of oil on Houston is now smaller but more stable.
+We have stressed in recent reports that the impact of oil on Houston’s economy is now smaller but more stable.
 The fracking industry has accepted that it is a high-cost source of oil and that it can no longer rely on sustained high oil prices and rising equity values to attract investors and finance oil-field activity.
 Instead, it has become a value stock committed to using 30-40 percent of operational cash flow to draw investors.
 This means dollars that once went to the oil fields now go to investors, and there is substantially less oil-field activity at every oil price than would previously have been expected.

 The new financial model began to be widely adopted after the Saudi-Russian “Oil War” that was concurrent with the pandemic lockdowns in March 2020.
 The new rules of the road are summarized in Figure 19.
 First, there is a commitment to investors to pay significant dividends before spending in the oil fields.
-Second, there is an understanding that if OPEC holds substantial spare capacity, US producers will not raise production significantly.
+Second, there is an understanding that if OPEC holds substantial spare capacity US producers will not raise production significantly.
 Since 2014, OPEC used three rounds of price cuts to discipline the US oil industry and to teach producers that fracking is a high-cost source of oil.
 The result was $300 billion in US fracking assets that passed through the bankruptcy courts, and a US oil industry that now watches and listens carefully to OPEC.
-Most public companies have committed to their investors that they will hold down production if OPEC holds spare capacity.
+Most public companies have publicly committed to their investors that they will hold down production if OPEC holds spare capacity.

 Figure 19